Get in touch

 Laughin’ Exhibition

-And exhibition destined to make you smile
+An exhibition designed to make you smile.

 We believe creativity can put a smile on everyones face, which is why we curated an exhibition that celebrates both humour and creativity whilst making a positive impact, collaborating with local mental health charity The Open Door Centre.